-The vast majority of an agricultural pilot's job takes place outdoors, during the early morning and early evening hours.
+The vast majority of an agricultural pilot's job occurs outdoors, during the early morning and evening hours.
 Their work is demanding and can be hazardous.
-Workloads are heaviest during the mid- to late-summer months when crops are at their peak.
-When flying, agricultural pilots wear safety gear consisting of a helmet, safety belt, and shoulder harness, because they fly under such difficult conditions.
+Workloads are heaviest during the mid-to late-summer months when crops peak.
+Agricultural pilots wear safety gear consisting of a helmet, safety belt, and shoulder harness because they fly under such difficult conditions.
 They fly close to the ground in populated areas and must be cautious to avoid obstacles.
 They also face exposure to pesticides and other harsh substances.
-When mixing or loading chemicals onto the plane, they sometimes wear gloves or masks to prevent the inhaling of harmful vapors.
+When mixing or loading chemicals onto the plane, they sometimes wear gloves or masks to prevent inhaling harmful vapors.

 - Aeronautical and Aerospace Technicians